Wan Zhener and Chenghua Emperor — Their Great Love with A Huge Age Difference

 After failed replacing the crown prince, Wan Zhener stopped influencing politics.
-She spent the rest of her life peacefully in the royal palaces until she passed away when she was 57.
+She spent the rest of her life peacefully in the royal palaces until she died when she was 57.

-Chenghua Emperor had children with other women, but he only loved Wan in his entire life, no matter how much his mother and officials disliked her, or what Wan did to his queens, imperial concubines, and unborn children.
+Chenghua Emperor had children with other women, but he only loved Wan his entire life, no matter how much his mother and officials disliked her or what Wan did to his queens, imperial concubines, and unborn children.

-Hearing Wan’s death, he got very sad and sick and told others that he will leave the world soon.
+Hearing Wan’s death, he grieved, became sick, and told others he would leave the world soon.
 A few months later, the Chenghua Emperor passed away.

 Blue and White Porcelain Bowl Decorated with Tangled Branches and Flowers Produced During Chenghua Emperor's Reign — Museum of Oriental Ceramics, Osaka (Photo by Dongmaiying)

 After Zhu Youcheng ascended to the throne, many officials suggested he convict Wan’s family, but he refused and let go of everything that happened in the past.

-There’s no concrete evidence showing that Wan committed those murders, but in some historical novels, she had been described as a jealous, evil, luxurious, powerful consort.
+No concrete evidence shows Wan committed those murders, but in some historical novels, she had been described as a jealous, evil, luxurious, powerful consort.

 The truth might be buried forever, but there’s one thing for sure, the love of Wan Zhener and Chenghua Emperor was sincere and pure.

-She accompanied him for almost his entire life, from an abolished, ignored prince, to the paramount, accomplished emperor.
+She accompanied him almost his entire life, from an abolished, ignored prince to the paramount, accomplished emperor.

 Jade and Gold Made Plum Flower Shaped Hairpin (Zan) of the Ming Dynasty — Suzhou (Photo by Dongmaiying)